 Preparatory work conducted prior to RSG installation would include OSG removal, RSG preparation by the installation contractor, and plant piping system preparation within the containment structure.
 The RSGs would be stored in the RSG storage facility until a scheduled refueling outage, during which the steam generators would be replaced.
 During the refueling outage, the RSGs would be moved from the RSG storage facility to the outside containment lift system behind the fuel handling building.
 Essentially, installation of the RSGs would occur in the reverse order as that described for the removal of the OSGs.
-A network of lift systems and runways would transport the RSGs through the fuel handling building, over the auxiliary building roof, through the equipment hatch and into the containment building.
+A network of lift systems and runways would transport the RSGs through the fuel handling building.